ARM-software/acle/main/acle.md

 Intrinsics for using these instructions are specified in [Load/store 64 Byte intrinsics](#loadstore-64-byte-intrinsics).

-### memcpy family of memory operations standarization instructions - MOPS
+### memcpy family of memory operations standardization instructions - MOPS

 If the `CPYF*`, `CPY*`, `SET*` and `SETG*` instructions are supported, `__ARM_FEATURE_MOPS` is defined to 1.
 These instructions were